Applying Machine Learning in Self-Adaptive Systems: A Systematic Literature Review: Background and Review Focus

 \subsection{MAPE-based Self-adaptation}

 This study focuses on self-adaptive systems based on architecture-based adaptation~\cite{garlan2004rainbow,Kramer2007SMS, weyns2012forms}.
 Such a self-adaptive system comprises a \textit{managed system} that is controllable and subject to adaptation, and the \textit{managing system} that performs the adaptations of the managed system.
 The managed system operates in an \textit{environment} that is non-controllable.
-The managing system realises a feedback loop that comprises four essential functions: Monitor-Analyse-Plan-Execute that share Knowledge; often referred as MAPE-K or MAPE in short~\cite{kephart2003vision}.
+The managing system realizes a feedback loop that comprises four essential functions: Monitor-Analyze-Plan-Execute that share Knowledge; often referred as MAPE-K or MAPE in short~\cite{kephart2003vision}.
 The monitor tracks the managed system and the environment in which the system operates and updates the knowledge.
-The analyser uses the up-to-date knowledge to evaluate the need for adaptation.
-If adaptation is required, it analyses alternative configurations of the managed system.
+The analyzer uses the up-to-date knowledge to evaluate the need for adaptation, possibly exploiting rigorous analysis techniques~\cite{Calinescu11,ActivFORMS,Camara2016SMGs} or simulations of runtime models~\cite{7573167}.
+Such analysis may apply rigorous methods to provide guarantees for the If adaptation is required, it analyzes alternative configurations of the managed system.
 We refer to these alternative configurations as the adaptation options.
 The planner then selects the best option based on the adaptation goals and generates a plan to adapt the system from its current configuration to the new configuration.
 Finally, the executor executes the adaptation actions of the plan.
 It is important to highlight that MAPE provides a reference model that describes a managing system's essential functions and the interactions between them.
 A concrete architecture maps the functions to corresponding components, which can be a one-to-one mapping or any other mapping, such as a mapping of the analysis and planning functions to one integrated decision-making component.

 In this literature review, we consider studies that are based on the MAPE reference model that maps the MAPE functions (or some of them) to a specific component-based architecture.